Ross Kemp is an award-winning actor, author and BAFTA award-winning documentary maker.

 Between 2002 and 2006 he was the lead role, Army Staff sergeant ‘Henry Garvie’ in Ultimate Force.

-He also gained the role of ‘Cirra’ in the 2004 TV film Spartacus.
+Furthermore, he played the role of ‘Cirra’ in the 2004 TV film Spartacus.

 Documentary Maker and Investigative Journalist: